The Kumon Programs

 Native Language Programs

 The Kumon native language programs set out to enable learners to develop an advanced level of reading ability through self-learning.
 Students are first exposed to both new and familiar vocabulary.
 They then learn letters, and in some cases characters, in the context of words and also new words in the context of sentences.
 Next students develop their understanding of simple sentences, then paragraphs, and systematically advance to the practice of summarizing passages in their own words, which increases their reading comprehension ability.
 Ultimately, students get to the point where they are able to read classic and contemporary literary masterpieces from around the world, and think critically about the messages they contain.
 At Kumon we also make use of the Kumon Recommended Reading List (RRL), a list of books from various genres listed in order of difficulty, to help promote reading among students.
-As of December 2020, the native language programs are provided in seven different languages for study around the world.
+As of June 2023, the native language programs are provided in eight different languages for study around the world.

 Native language worksheets studied in various countries─Japanese